 - Your loved one may recover and lead a good life.
 Our lawyers have been helping families with cases like these for many years, and we have seen clients survive against incredible odds.

 - This illness was most likely caused by consuming food tainted with deadly bacteria called Shiga toxin-producing Escherichia coli (referred to as STEC or E. coli).
 You may know what food caused the illness if your loved one is part of an outbreak.
 If so, you can take legal action to hold the company responsible accountable.
-These lawsuits give families access to corporate information regarding the contamination and subsequent sale of the product, and act as a deterrent when significant amounts of money are won via settlement or jury trial.
+These lawsuits give families access to corporate information regarding the contamination and subsequent sale of the product, and act as a deterrent when significant amounts of money are won via an E. coli-HUS lawsuit settlement or jury trial.

-This is information about one case reported in a scientific journal.
+Below information about one case reported in a scientific journal.